Trump defends Kavanaugh at press conference, says 'there was nothing to investigate'

 Trump also slammed attorney Michael Avenatti, who represents a woman who alleges that she witnessed Kavanaugh "engage in excessive drinking and inappropriate contact of a sexual nature with women in the early 1980s", as a "con artist" and a "lowlife."

-Avenatti's client is the third woman to allege misconduct by Kavanaugh back in his school days.
-He also represents Stormy Daniels, an adult film actress who says she had sex with Trump years before Trump became president.
+Avenatti's client is the third woman to allege misconduct by Kavanaugh.
+He also represents Stormy Daniels, an adult-film actress who said she had sex with Trump years before Trump became president.

 Trump concluded the press conference by calling Thursday's hearing "a very big moment for our country" and reiterating that Kavanaugh was entitled to the presumption of innocence.